 - Can I make this Dutch oven roast pork in a Crockpot?
-In a lot of recipes, I’m in favor of a big heavy pot or dutch oven over the crockpot option.
+In a lot of recipes, I'm in favor of a big heavy pot or dutch oven over the crockpot option.
 Yes, the crockpot gives you the easy, set it and forget it factor.
 However, at a low temperature, your oven does the same thing.
 Starting a roast by searing it on the stovetop before slow cooking it in the oven, really deepens the flavor.
 It gives you that crust, that dark brown color, and that seared-in rich goodness.
 All that is achieved in the first 10 minutes on the stove top, and then the oven can slowly work its all-day magic.
-While I love the crockpot, they don’t let you do this.
-I have not tried this exact recipe in a crockpot, but I have no doubt that it will “work.”
-You could sear the roast on the stovetop first, or just skip the sear, although you’ll miss out of some of that flavor.
-If you add the veggies with the pork at the beginning, they will be quite mushy after all day in the crockpot.
-You can give it a try if you like, but it just won’t be exactly the same.
+While I love the crockpot, they don't let you do this.
+I have not tried this exact recipe in a crockpot, but I have no doubt that it will "work."
+You could sear the roast on the stovetop first, or just skip the sear, although you'll miss out of some of that flavor.
+If you add the veggies with the pork at the beginning, they will be quite mushy after all day in the crockpot so add them in the final 2 hours.

 - Storage Instructions - Store the leftover pork roast in an airtight container in the fridge for up to 3 days, reheat in the microwave.

 Yes!
 And it should!
 A dutch oven is a wonderful sturdy bottom pot made of enameled cast iron.
 It can be used on the stovetop to sear, like this pork roast, and then transfered to the oven to slowly braise.
 It comes with a tight fitting heavy lid and is so useful in braising!